 Chlorinity was then converted to salinity by means of equation or later equation , prior to the introduction of the Practical Salinity Scale 1978.
 Chlorinity is now regarded as an independent chemical parameter to describe the properties of seawater and has no defined relationship to salinity.

 2. Electrical Conductivity.

 In the past sixty years, the chlorinity titration, which was time-consuming and required a certain degree of analytical skill, has been largely replaced by the measurement of electrical conductivity as a mean of estimating salinity.
+In general terms, the conductivity is a measure of the total ion concentration of the water.
 The use of conductivity measurements for the determination of salinity was suggested more than 100 years ago by M.Knudsen (1903), but until the advent of sofisticated electronic circuitry, the method was incapable of achieving the precision and reliability of the chemical method.

 The conductivity of an electrolyte solution was determined by means of a bridge circuit whereby resistance of the cell containing the electrolyte was compared with the resistance of standard solution.

 The laboratory method consist of comparing by use salinometers the electrical conductivity of the sample with that of a standard (IAPSO Standard Seawater) of known salinity at the same temperature.